Sup2point0/supcode/source/functions/readme.md

 # Inbuilt Functions

-A reference for all the inbuilt functions available in Supcode.
+A reference for all the inbuilt functions in Supcode.

 ## Contents